wardi/jsonsquared/README.md

 ### Top-level objects

-We use period (`.`) as a prefix in the column heading to indicate keys of a top-level object.
+Use period (`.`) as a prefix in the column heading to indicate keys of a top-level object.

 .title | .things[,]